 Dashing Star Farm is located on the historic Stephen D. Wheeler Farmstead in the heart of the Coleman Station Historic District (listed on the National Register of Historic Places, 1993).
 The farm infrastructure dates to 1820 (residence) and 1840 (barn) and 1925 (barn complex).
 We rehabilitated the barn and barn complex structures with the support of the NYS Historic Barns program in 2005.

-The historic Wheeler Farm began as a diversified operation in the eighteenth century.
-It transitioned to dairy farming with the advent of the NY & Harlem Railroad and then, under the new ownership of the Rundle Family, gradually shifted to sheep production.
+The historic Wheeler Farm began as a diversified operation in the eighteenth century that transitioned to dairy farming with the advent of the NY & Harlem Railroad.
+Under the ownership of the Rundle Family beginning in 1930, it gradually shifted to sheep production.
 At the onset of our tenure, the farm was being utilized for heifers from a neighboring dairy farm.

 Dashing Star Farm is a business and an agricultural operation firmly based in science.